maurges/every-rust-gui-library/notes.md

 Let's also look at the tutorial for relm4 v0.3.
 Not going to write any code, but just have a look at the api and how it's changed.
-the biggest thing is that ll of the trait in SimpleComponent are split into Model, Update and Widget, so ironically v0.5 is closer to relm-the-original;
+the biggest thing is that all of the traits in SimpleComponent are split into Model, Update and Widget, so ironically v0.5 is closer to relm-the-original;
 and it thus it's a good thing I started with that since I can now look at tutorial for every version and understand it.
 Also, funnyly, it shows that